Niño Guerrero: Early life and crimes

+2018 prison sentence

-In February 2018, he was sentenced to 17 years in prison for the crimes of homicide, drug trafficking, identity theft and concealment of weapons of war, among other charges.
-Guerrero led the operations of the Tren de Aragua from prison, promoting its expansion taking advantage of the migratory exodus due to the economic crisis.
+In February 2018, he was sentenced to 17 years in prison for the crimes of homicide regarding the killing of González, drug trafficking, identity theft, and concealment of weapons of war, among other charges.
+Guerrero led the operations of the Tren de Aragua from prison, promoting its expansion, taking advantage of the migratory exodus due to the economic crisis.

-In September 2023, the Aragua Penitentiary Center was evacuated in the Cacique Guaicaipuro Liberation Operation that sought to retake control of the prison with 11,000 officials of the Bolivarian National Armed Forces (FANB) and police officers, a major of the Bolivarian National Guard died during the operation.
+In September 2023, the Aragua Penitentiary Center was evacuated in the Cacique Guaicaipuro Liberation Operation that sought to retake control of the prison with 11,000 officials of the Bolivarian National Armed Forces (FANB) and police officers.
+A major of the Bolivarian National Guard died during the operation.
 It was reported that Guerrero escaped from the Aragua Penitentiary Center through a tunnel.
 According to the NGO Observador Venezolano to AFP, days before the event, Guerrero negotiated the intervention in the Tocorón prison with the Venezuelan government and, benefiting from the complicity of the security forces, escaped before the operation began, a claim that was denied by the Venezuelan government.
-However, between 400 and 500 inmates escaped with Guerrero from the Tocorón Penitentiary.
+Between 400 and 500 inmates escaped with Guerrero from the Tocorón Penitentiary.
 The Venezuelan government confirmed the escape three days later.
 According to the Venezuelan Observatory of Prisons, the prison had a capacity for 750 inmates, but it housed more than 5,000.
 Authorities said there were about 1,600 prisoners at the time of the intervention.
-Inside the prison they found 14 long and two short weapons, 120 7.62×51 link belts, 40 anti-tank grenades, 80 kilos of C4 composition, 80 full devices, 400 thousand ammunition of different calibers, 15 self-propelled rockets and other war materials.
+Inside the prison they found 14 long and two short weapons, 120 7.62×51 link belts, 40 anti-tank grenades, 80 kilos of C4 composition, 80 full devices, 400,000 rounds of ammunition of different calibers, 15 self-propelled rockets, and other war materials.

-The prison complex controlled by the Tren de Aragua caught the attention of the international media as it had a swimming pool, discotheque, bars, restaurants, playground, pig and chicken farms, a baseball stadium and a zoo, which were built during the years of Guerrero's leadership.
+The prison complex controlled by the Tren de Aragua caught the attention of the international media as it had a swimming pool, discotheque, bars, restaurants, playground, pig and chicken farms, a baseball stadium, and a zoo, which were built during the years of Guerrero's leadership.
 Tunnels to enter and exit freely were also discovered, which Guerrero used to escape from the prison.
 After the intervention, a network of tunnels about 5 km long was found, which flowed into Lake Valencia, where rudimentary boats were found.
-The cavities had ventilation, lighting and concrete frames.
+The cavities had ventilation, lighting, and concrete frames.

+After his escape, he reportedly went into hiding in Las Claritas, a mining town in Bolívar near the border with Guyana, under the protection of senior Tren de Aragua leader Yohan José Romero.